GAMS-dev/gamspy/docs/user/set.rst

 ^^^^^^^^^^
 Like any other set, a dynamic set has to be declared before it may be used in the model.
 Often, a dynamic set is declared as subset of a static set.
 Dynamic sets in GAMSPy may also be multi-dimensional like static sets.
-The maximum number of permitted dimensions follows the rules of the basic Data Types and Definitions.
+The :ref:`maximum number <multi-dimensional-sets>` of permitted dimensions follows the rules of the basic Data Types and Definitions.
 For multi-dimensional dynamic sets the index sets can also be specified explicitly at declaration.
 That way dynamic sets are domain checked.
 Of course it is also possible